oottppxx/enigma2/plugins/autooff/README.md

 **"Debug"**
 * "Activate debug log."
 * Default: False
-* If set to True, debug information is recorded under /tmp/autoff-debug.log file.
+* If set to True, debug information is recorded under the /tmp/autoff-debug.log file.